romulobastos/romulobastos/README.md

 **Hey, I'm Rômulo Bastos!** 👋

-I'm a passionate Front-End Developer and UI Designer from Brazil 🇧🇷, currently working as an HCL Portal Analyst.
+I'm a passionate Front-End Developer and UI/UX Designer from Rio de Janeiro/BR 🇧🇷, currently working as an HCL Portal Analyst.
 I specialize in building modern web applications, particularly using React, Next.js, and Headless CMS platforms.
 I also have a strong background in branding and visual design, blending creativity with technology to deliver unique user experiences.

 Check out some projects on [my personal website](https://romulobastos.com.br) ⚡️